RosettaHS/OrionAPI/docs/Type Reference/OChar.md

 ### OString Integration
 OChar is fairly useless on its own, the previous examples could all be done with character arrays and manual examination.
-However, OChar's usefulness shines when paired with `OString`, the Orion-Native implementation for Unicode Strings.
+However, OChar's usefulness shines when paired with [OString,](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OString.md) the Orion-Native implementation for Unicode Strings.

-Information on how `OString` is used, or how it works can be found within the documentation for `OString`, this example will merely explain how
+Information on how [OString](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OString.md) is used, or how it works can be found within [the documentation for OString.](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OString.md)
+This example will merely explain how
-OChar can be used alongside `OString`.
+OChar can be used alongside [OString.](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OString.md)

 Traditionally, indexing multi-byte Unicode characters stored within a character array(String) is notoriously difficult.

-Attempting to retrieve and store an emoji (with a known place) from a String without using `OString` or OChar is extremely difficult, however if we use some tools (mainly [OUnicodeType](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OUnicodeType.md) and `OCharGetUnicodeType()`), it could be done like this:
+Attempting to retrieve and store an emoji (with a known place) from a String without using [OString](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OString.md) or OChar is extremely difficult, however if we use some tools (mainly [OUnicodeType](https://github.com/RosettaHS/OrionAPI/blob/main/docs/Type%20Reference/OUnicodeType.md) and `OCharGetUnicodeType()`), it could be done like this:
 ```cpp